Chatbots-Studio/visa-nodered-public-deploy/README.md

 # Visa-nodered docker image environment variables

+Create an account on the [Visa Developer Portal](https://developer.visa.com/) and get the credentials to work with Visa API.

 Here is some environment variables in docker-compose, that you should edit in ***[docker-compose.yml](https://raw.githubusercontent.com/Chatbots-Studio/visa-nodered-public-deploy/main/docker-compose.yml)*** :

 - **SHARED_SECRET** - shared secret for VisaAPI authorization.
 It can be retrieved in the personal account